Although Skateistan began as an Afghan NGO, it has become a worldwide phenomenon involving people all around the world.

 Oliver can be contacted at email@example.com.

 Brandon Gomez started skateboarding when he was 14 years old.
 Originally from the Philadelphia area, he earned a B.S. in Communications Media from Indiana University of Pennsylvania and recently obtained his Masters in Media Studies from Syracuse University.
 He has also worked with children of all ages since he was in high school himself.
-Since starting with Skateistan in 2011, he has been pushing the students in the skatepark and providing project direction in Kabul and Cambodia.
+Since starting with Skateistan in 2011, he has been pushing the students in the skatepark and providing operations direction in Afghanistan and Cambodia.